SoftwareAG/webmethods-api-control-plane/articles/documentation/README.md

 ### API Catalog in API Control Plane

-API Control Plane provides a single catalog for all APIs deployed acroos runtimes in the entire API Management landscape.
+API Control Plane provides a single catalog for all APIs deployed across runtimes in the entire API Management landscape.
 For instructions for how to manage the list of APIs using API Control Plane go [here](https://documentation.softwareag.com/webmethods/api_control_plane/wco10-15/webhelp/wco-webhelp/index.html#page/wco-webhelp%2F_api_cp_webhelp.1.50.html%23).

 ###### [Back to Top](#product-documentation)
 ***